 - Extraverted intuition is your dominant.
 This is the way you see the world and the learn about it.

-- Introverted thinking is your auxiliary function, which makes decisions about the world and determines what’s most important to you.
+- Introverted feeling is your auxiliary function, which makes decisions about the world and determines what’s most important to you.

-- Extraverted feeling is your tertiary function, an underdeveloped part of your personality which makes you aware of the emotional states of the people around you.
+- Extraverted thinking is your tertiary function, an underdeveloped part of your personality which makes you aware of the emotional states of the people around you.